-Automated performance monitoring data has been collected at the field trials for approximately 2.5 years, which represents a substantial database of material properties and soil response to wet/dry and freeze/that cycling.
-The PAG cover trial database provides New Gold a head start if there is a requirement to update predicted long-term cover system performance or a need to optimize cover system configuration in response to material availability constraints.
-The database offers field-derived material properties and the opportunity to calibrate predictive models to observe conditions, which both facilitate the performance prediction program and fosters additional confidence in the results.
-Upcoming work to optimize the West Mine Rock Stockpile cover system will utilize these opportunities.
+Automated performance monitoring data has been collected at the field trials for approximately 3.5 years, which represents a substantial database of material properties and soil response to wet/dry and freeze/thaw cycling.
+The PAG cover trial database provides New Gold with a better understanding of cover system performance under varying climatic and vegetative conditions.
+The database will foster additional confidence in the results from the EMRS progressive reclamation cover construction, which started in late 2020.